Introducing Place Value Disks with 4 Guiding Questions

 Kristen Beakey

-I’m an elementary math coach with a passion for sharing beautiful, streamlined solutions to save you time.
 Ladybug’s Teacher Files has been a work of love since 2010.
-Filled with visual tech tutorials and easy-to-implement math ideas…I strive to save you time in all aspects of your teaching!
+Filled with hands-on math ideas and visual tech tutorials…I strive to save you time in all aspects of your teaching!